ic-labs/django-icekit/README.md

 # Getting started

-The easiest way to create and run an ICEkit project is with Docker.
-It works on Windows, OS X, and Linux.
+The easiest way to run an ICEkit project is with Docker.
+It works on OS X, Linux, and Windows.

 If you are not yet familiar with Docker, check out our [Docker Quick Start][0] guide and then come back here.